haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 <hr>
-## Setting up the docking with the DISVIS-derived interfaces (scenario 2)
+## Setting up the docking with the DisVis-derived interfaces (scenario 2)

 For this scenario we will make us of the [easy interface][link-haddock-easy]{:target="_blank"} of the HADDOCK web server: